Calculate the Calories Burned While Running with the Calorie Calculator

 For a healthy men, 35 years of age, the advised calorie-intake is about 2,500 calories.
 On average.
 When you want to lose weight you'll have to make sure you'll consume less than 2,500 calories per day.
 It may be less or more for you, depending on what type of work you do, your body, etc.

 For a healthy woman, 35 years of age, the advised calorie-intake is much less, about 1,700 calories per day.
 Again, this is an average.
-So, as a woman, if you'd like to lose weight, you should eat less than 1,700 calories per day.
+So as a woman, if you'd like to lose weight, you should eat less than 1,700 calories per day.

 Suppose you do not do exercise at all.
 Then, to lose 1 pound per week, your calorie intake needs to reduce from 1,700 calories per day to 1,700 - 550 = 1,150 calories per day.

-You would basically be putting your body into starvation mode.
+At 1,150 calories per day you would basically be putting your body into starvation mode.
 That's not healthy.

 A much better approach is to be reasonably disciplined with what you eat.
 Make sure you eat healthily and don't go overboard with the calorie intake.
 Then aim to create a small calorie deficit through your exercise.